 A disjointed week of trading.
-Monday is for back testing, at least for us for the near future.
-Tuesday was a day of local teacher strikes, so, as I’m considered as not having a ‘proper job’ I’m asked to look after the grand kids.
-Of course I say yes.
+Monday is for backtesting, at least for us for the near future.
+Tuesday was a day of local teacher strikes, so, as I don’t have a ‘proper job’ I’m asked to look after the grandkids.
+Of course, I say yes.
 Wednesday went well with a full win (I explain full win next).
-Thursday was not so good with a half loss brought about mainly through poor communication between James and me.
-We spent the afternoon of Thursday resolving this through back test and practise.
-Friday was the ‘non farm payroll’ day which comes around every first Friday of every month and which, at present, we don’t trade.
+Poor communication resulted in a partial loss on Thursday.
+We spent the afternoon of Thursday resolving this through backtest and practise.
+Friday was the ‘non-farm payroll’ day which comes around every first Friday of every month and which, at present, we don’t trade.
 The week can be quickly eaten into if we don’t concentrate and dedicate ourselves to the task.

 What do I mean by a full win?
-This comes from the average size of a market.
-Normally, we can trade the currency pair GBP USD with between a 20 (near) and a 60 (far) pip stop.
-(During a non farm Friday up to 240 pip stop may be required).
+Take the average size of a market.
+Typically, we can trade the currency pair GBP USD with between a 20 (near) and a 60 (far) pip stop.
+(During a non-farm Friday up to 240 pip stop may be required).